-2) Absence of a Shared Consensus on Community Vision
+Addressing the Absence of a Shared Consensus on Community Vision

 A vision statement sets the tone and provides a "destination" for the comprehensive plan that every citizen can understand.
-While the "community vision" language was removed from Chapter 163, F.S., in 2011, Winter Park should consider engaging in a community-wide visioning process in the next couple of years, prior to the deadline to decide on the next full comprehensive plan update.
+While the "community vision" language was removed from Chapter 163, F.S., in 2011, WRT recommends that the city consider engaging in a community-wide visioning process in the next couple of years, prior to the deadline to decide on the next full comprehensive plan update.